databio/LOLAweb/README.md

 biocLite(c("LOLA", "GenomicRanges"))
 ```

-You'll also need underlying data that is not available in this repository in order to establish the universes and reference genome directories.
-Run the following from within the root of this folder to download the data and create the `universes/` and `reference/` respectively:
+You'll also need underlying data that is not available in this repository in order to establish the universes, example user sets and reference genome directories.
+Run the following from within the root of this folder to download the data and create the `universes/`, `userSets/` and `reference/` respectively:

 ```
 # create universes dir
 mkdir universes
+mkdir userSets

-# example universe
+# example universe and user set
 curl http://cloud.databio.org.s3.amazonaws.com/vignettes/lola_vignette_data_150505.tgz | tarxvz

 mv lola_vignette_data/activeDHS_universe.bed universes/.
+mv lola_vignette_data/setB_100.bed userSets/.

 rm -rf lola_vignette_data
 ```